 During the second and third years (third year only in the case of shared appointments) of service, Artists-in-Residence and Writers-in-Residence will be evaluated according to the principles and procedures described in the Faculty Handbook, Part One, Article VIII (Reappointment), Section A (Reappointment of Full-Time Tenure-Track and Library Faculty to Professorial Ranks), except as noted below.
 In this process, each department shall follow its established procedures to evaluate candidates for reappointment.
-The Chair will file these procedures with the Dean of the Faculty and make them available to the candidate well in advance of the evaluation.
+The Chair will file these procedures with the Dean of the Faculty Dean of the Faculty/Vice President for Academic Affairs and make them available to the candidate well in advance of the evaluation.
 These procedures must be in accordance with the principles of academic freedom and must ensure that the standards for continued service are considered.

 After the initial three years, Artists-in-Residence and Writers-in-Residence who are reappointed will receive an additional contract of three years, renewable, with a review in the third year.
-If the review is negative and the Dean of the Faculty concurs, the department member receives a terminal contract for a fourth year.
-In the case of a disagreement between the department and the Dean of the Faculty, the Vice President for Academic Affairs shall convene an ad hoc group of three current Department Chairs (excluding the Chair of the candidate's department), which shall provide a third recommendation.
-The Vice President for Academic Affairs makes the final reappointment decision.
-If the Vice President for

-Academic Affairs' decision is negative, the department member receives a terminal contract for a fourth year.
+If the review is negative and the Associate Dean of the Faculty for Personnel, Development, and Diversity concurs, the department member receives a terminal contract for a fourth year.
+In the case of a disagreement between the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity, the Vice President for Academic Affairs Dean of the Faculty/Vice President for Academic Affairs shall convene an ad hoc group of three current Department Chairs (excluding the Chair of the candidate's department), which shall provide a third recommendation.
+The Vice President for Academic Affairs bean of the Faculty/Vice President for Academic Affairs makes the final reappointment decision.
+If the Vice President for Academic Affairs bean of the Faculty/Vice President for Academic Affairs decision is negative, the department member receives a terminal contract for a fourth year.

 In the sixth year, the evaluation process shall be broadened to include references from outside the department.
-For contracts beyond the sixth year, the reappointment procedure is that of the third year, with the department making a recommendation to the Dean of the Faculty.
-In the case of a disagreement between the department and the Dean of the Faculty, the Vice President for Academic Affairs shall convene an ad hoc group of three current Department Chairs (excluding the Chair of the candidate's department), which shall provide a third recommendation.
-The Vice President for Academic Affairs makes the final reappointment decision.
-If the Vice President for Academic Affairs' decision is negative, the department member receives a terminal contract for a final year.
+For contracts beyond the sixth year, the reappointment procedure is that of the third year, with the department making a recommendation to the Associate Dean of the Faculty for Personnel, Development, and Diversity.
+In the case of a disagreement between the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity.
+In the case of a disagreement between the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity, the_Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs shall convene an ad hoc group of three current Department Chairs (excluding the Chair of the candidate's department), which shall provide a third recommendation.
+The Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs makes the final reappointment decision.
+If the Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs makes the department Academic Affairs' decision is negative, the department member receives a terminal contract for a final year.